profmamba/TaskList/README.md

 *	Objects are almost anemic because of the nature of the project.
 This was not intended though.

 ## Todo ##
+* ~~Rewrite Javascript in higher level with anonymous functions~~ Ported to CoffeeScript.
 * Tests have only been written for logic layer, typically a full suite would include
  * Object unit tests for business logic
  * WebApi and MVC controller unit tests
  * Selenium UI integration tests for end to end testing (defined in Specflow)